samaneharia/scripts/first-script/README.md

-###Errors & Warnings

-This is a short script to find *boot errors and warnings* and forwarding them to a file which is in the *homedirectoy*.
+This is a short script to find *Boot Errors and Warnings* and forwarding them to a file which is in the *Home Directoy*.